Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 Pilot owner and PST members.

 ### Objective
-The primary objective of this step is to formulate precise research questions and hypotheses that are anchored in the needs and priorities of policy-making for a given area where thematic co-exploration could be advisable.
-Guided by pilot owners who are part of the PST team and know well what are the priorities of a given Citizen Observatory, an area of interest to research through a thematic co-exploration is chosen.
-It might be necessary to get additional stakeholders on board who e.g. are relevant as they provide specific local knowledge or they should have a meaningful role in the innovation of governance processes.
+The primary objective of this step is to formulate precise research questions and hypotheses that are anchored in the needs and priorities of policymaking for a given area where thematic co-exploration could be advisable.
+Guided by pilot owners who are part of the PST team and know well what the priorities of a given Citizen Observatory are, an area of interest to research through a thematic co-exploration is chosen.
+It might be necessary to get additional stakeholders on board who e.g. are relevant as they provide specific local knowledge, or they should have a meaningful role in the innovation of governance processes.

 The devised research questions and hypotheses should be actionable, measurable, and capable of being empirically tested within the thematic co-exploration’s scope.
 They should be designed to fill knowledge gaps, address current challenges, and generate evidence to translate into effective policy interventions.

 This step will involve a thorough analysis of the current policy landscape, consultation with stakeholders of the GREENGAGE Observatory, and a review of the existing literature to ensure that the research is targeted and relevant.
-This foundational step sets the stage for the subsequent research and data collection efforts, ensuring that the thematic co-exploration’s outcomes align with the strategic goals of influencing and enabling policy-making.
+This foundational step sets the stage for the subsequent research and data collection efforts, ensuring that the thematic co-exploration’s outcomes align with the strategic goals of influencing and enabling policymaking.

 ### How can we achieve it?
 After having chosen an area of high priority to tackle a thematic co-exploration, guided by the [Thematic Co-Exploration for Citizen Observatory (COb) Specification](https://aitonline.sharepoint.com/:w:/r/sites/HEUGREENGAGE337/_layouts/15/Doc.aspx?sourcedoc=%7BB2395027-626C-44CC-98DC-124E9DC5750B%7D&file=ThematicCoExplorationSpec.docx&action=default&mobileredirect=true) document, a group of GREENGAGE Observers (GObs), citizens, civil servants and other stakeholders, who will govern / organise the pilot and moderate the thematic co-exploration, answer, in collaboration with owners of the Citizen Observatory,  the following core questions: